LumaC0/Genrefi/README.md

 # Genrefi

-Simple Django webapp that displays Spotify user Library information.
-Genrefi access' a user's Spotify Library and returns its genre-representation by percentage and number of songs.
-You can navigate to the webpage here:
+A Django web application that returns statistics instead of audio signals.
+Specifically, the genre composition of a user's library (liked songs only).
+I wrote the logic because I was curious about the evolution of my music taste.
+To be honest, I wanted to know how much Drum and Bass I've amassed over the years.
+If you're curious about how much Drum and Bass, or Tame Impala, or anything else you've collected through this parilous journey called life, then look no further.
 ### **[www.genrefi.com](https://www.genrefi.com)**

 ## **Setup**

 the Genrefi source code is a good place to study django and the spotify API.
-You can navigate **[here](https://github.com/MushinMiscellanea/genrefi/blob/main/figenre/logic/genrefi_logic.py)** for the logic written to find the percentages of each genre in a user's library.
+You can navigate **[here](https://github.com/MushinMiscellanea/genrefi/blob/main/figenre/logic/genrefi_logic.py)** for the logic hitting the Spotify API.

 **[This](https://spotipy.readthedocs.io/en/2.16.1/)** is the Spotipy documentation.
-It will run through setting environment variables and navigating to the [Spotify for Developers](https://developer.spotify.com/) page to setup and app in the dashboard
+It will get you up to speed with environment variables and tasks required on the [Spotify for Developers](https://developer.spotify.com/) page to setup an app in the dashboard

 ## Virtual Environment

-Setup a virtual env: My preference is Pipenv
+Setup a virtual env: I use Pipenv
 ```
 pip install pipenv